 Students enrolled in any program must take less than 50% of their program's courses (from a live professor) at a teaching site or any combination of teaching sites.
 Conversely, students enrolled in any program must take 50% or more of their program's courses at the main campus, online, streaming video (synchronous or asynchronous/archived), or any combination thereof.
-The Registrar monitors these numbers and the Academic Advisors will work with students to ensure that this percentage is maintained.
+The Registrar monitors these numbers and will notify students accordingly.